okbreathe/jquery_plugins/okCycle/README.md

 loadOnShow       | false                  | If true, successive images will not be loaded until they become visible inGroupsOf       | 1                      | How manu items should we page through at a time.
-Currently only applicable to the 'scroll' transition autoplay         | false,                 | Whether to start cycling immediately afterSetup       | Function               | Called with the slideshow as 'this' immediately after setup is performed beforeMove       | Function(transition)   | Called before moving to another slide, with the slideshow as 'this' afterMove        | Function(transition)   | Called after moving to another slide, with the slideshow as 'this' hoverBehavior    | Function               | During autoplay, we'll generally want to pause the slideshow.
-Default behavior is to pause when hovering over the slideshow element or the ui container (".okCycle-ui") if it exists
+Currently only applicable to the 'scroll' transition autoplay         | false,                 | Whether to start cycling immediately hoverBehavior    | Function               | During autoplay, we'll generally want to pause the slideshow.
+Default behavior is to pause when hovering over the slideshow element or the ui container (".okCycle-ui") if it exists afterSetup       | Function               | Called with the slideshow as 'this' immediately after setup is performed beforeMove       | Function(transition)   | Called before moving to another slide, with the slideshow as 'this' afterMove        | Function(transition)   | Called after moving to another slide, with the slideshow as 'this' onDone           | Function               | Called when all items are loaded onProgress       | Function(data, image){ | Called when an item is loaded

 ## FAQ